slowpeace2020/trainning_note/marketing/property_management_system_design_doc.md

     - Integrated with **AWS CloudWatch** for monitoring, it ensures timely and relevant notifications.
     - Users receive alerts through various channels, including emails and in-app notifications.

-### Module Pictures

 - **User Service** interacts with the authentication and authorization module to manage user credentials and roles.
 - **Asset Service** oversees community assets, facilitating asset management and maintenance scheduling.
 - **Visitor Service** ensures proper tracking of visitor information, allowing for secure access control.
 - **Report Service** handles the generation and management of reports, integrating with EasyPOI for import/export functionality.
 - **Notification Service** is responsible for sending alerts and notifications to users, enhancing real-time communication within the community.

-This detailed representation and explanation provide a clear understanding of how the Property Management Platform's microservice architecture operates, highlighting the interactions and data flows between different services.

 ## 5. REST API Design